FahrJo/visualRootMeasurement/README.md

 # visualRootMeasurement

-This repo contains a program based on OpenCV 4 to measure the length of palnt roots on images.
+This repo contains a program based on OpenCV 4 to measure the length of plant roots on images.